 Enquiries about former pupils

-Information is available to assist people researching former pupils of the Foundling Hospital.
-Please see this document for further details.
+Information is available to assist people researching former pupils of the Foundling Hospital which continues today as the children’s charity Coram.
 Records more than 110 years old can be found at the London Metropolitan Archives.
 For enquiries about children admitted less than 110 years ago, please contact Coram at email@example.com.
 Coram offers a birth records information and counselling service for former Foundling Hospital pupils and their descendants, and to those placed for adoption by Coram.
 For details see Coram’s Birth Records page.